 Upon doing so, I’m presented with the following page.

 This page can be a little bit overwhelming at first, so let’s break it down.

-Below that, you’ll notice that I’ve highlighted the tab called ‘Ad group ideas.’
+Below that, you’ll notice that I’ve highlighted the tab called ‘Keyword by relevance’

 This is essentially where Google has grouped search and display keywords into topics.

-Each Ad Group also has its own ‘Avg. monthly searches,’ figure.
-This helps us identify high volume keywords that could potentially provide a lot of traffic volume.
+Each keyword also has its own ‘Avg. monthly searches,’ figure.
+This helps us identify high-volume keywords that could potentially provide a lot of traffic volume.

-You might notice, however, that a lot of these keywords aren’t that useful for people who are in the business of selling fishing rods.
+You might notice also, however, that a lot of these keywords aren’t that useful for people who are in the business of selling fishing rods.

 You’ll now notice that a lot of the ‘Ad Group Ideas’ and ‘keywords’ are more relevant and provide much more in the way of keywords with ‘buyer intent.’